-Ngozi Paul is an award-winning stage and screen actress, writer, director, and producer.
-Born and raised in Toronto to pan-African parents from the Caribbean islands, her upbringing created the foundation for her work as a social and cultural innovator.
+Born and raised in Toronto by Caribbean parents who were active in immigrant communities, Ngozi's upbringing created the foundation for her work as a social and cultural innovator.

 With academic roots in the prestigious Birmingham Conservatory for Classical Theatre, Ngozi began her acting career on stage at the Stratford Festival of Canada.

-Paul remains steadfast in her mission to produce innovative, evocative, and compelling content that showcases the diversity of human experience.
-She currently has a docu-series on-air entitled Care for Color and is in advanced development of The 1st Time Project, a multi-platform documentary exploring female sexuality from inter-generational and inter-cultural perspectives.
+Ngozi currently has a docu-series on-air entitled Care for Color and is in advanced development of The 1st Time Project, a multi-platform documentary exploring female sexuality from inter-generational and inter-cultural perspectives.

 Ngozi has received many industry awards, including a Dora Mavor Moore Award, Spotlight Performance Award, a CAB (Canadian Association of Broadcasters) Award, and has been nominated for the Canadian Screen Award Hottest TV Star, the Canadian Screen Award Best Ensemble Cast.